KaleRoberts/springbootblogger/README.md

 or
 `./gradlew bootRun`

-Runs on localhost:8080 for right now
+Blog server runs on port 8080 locally